Massage therapist with ‘heart of gold’ dies at 39

 “At one point, she had so many animals at her house; she just couldn’t say ‘no’ to animals,” LaSpina recalled.
 Those she welcomed included dogs, rabbits — even a chinchilla.

-Hendrickson’s service to the community included helping, along with her husband, with a number of her children’s school activities and serving on the PTA, LaSpina said.
+Hendrickson’s service to the community included helping, along with her husband, with a number of her children’s school activities, LaSpina said.

 “She was very popular in the town.
 Everyone knew the Hendricksons because they were just so involved in the schools and sports,” the sister said.